funkonaut/funkonaut.github.io/_posts/1113-01-03-prusa-slicer-basic.md

 <br><br>

 ## Learning Objectives
-In this lesson you will learn how to use some of the basic features of the Prusa Slicer software.
-The graphical user interface for Prusa Slicer is not fully accessible but has several keyboard shortcuts and features that enables efficient low vision access.
+In this lesson you will learn how to use some of the basic features of the Prusa Slicer software to make your first 3D print.
+The graphical user interface for Prusa Slicer is not fully accessible but has several keyboard shortcuts and features that enables efficient low vision access and basic slicing can be achieved for screen reader users.
 <br><br><br>

 ## Pre-Requisites